Characters / Professor Layton vs. Ace Attorney

 - Sword Pointing: Does this instead of Giving Someone the Pointer Finger in court.

-- Big Bad: Since she was the one who had rewritten the Storyteller's story to target Espella, she is basically this, with the Storyteller himself being the Bigger Bad.
+- Big Bad: Since she was the one who had rewritten the Storyteller's story to target Espella, she is basically this, with the Storyteller himself being the Greater-Scope Villain.
 However, because of the nature of things, she may be more fitting simply as The Antagonist (the story wouldn't have a Big Bad).

 - Break the Haughty: She's extremely confident in court and has things under control to the point that even being called to the witness stand and being revealed as the one who carried Espella to the tower as well as admitting to leading the Shades won't faze her, but when she realizes that she was, in fact, the one responsible for the Legendary Fire and her mother's death, she freaks out.